TCLabs-Systems/git-chain/README.md

     A---B---C---D  master
 ```

-Pulling in new changes on the `master` branch, and then rebasing `feature-1` and `feature-2` on top of `master` can be tedious to do.
+Pulling in new changes on the `master` branch, and then merging/rebasing `feature-1` and `feature-2` on top of `master` can be tedious to do.

-With `git-chain`, you can automate the rebasing steps by setting up the chain `feature-1` and `feature-2` with `master` as the root branch:
+With `git-chain`, you can automate the merging/rebasing steps by setting up the chain `feature-1` and `feature-2` with `master` as the root branch:

 1. `git chain setup big-feature master feature-1 feature-2`
 2. `git checkout feature-2` (switch into any branch of the `big-feature` chain)
-3. `git chain rebase`
+3. `git chain merge` or `git chain rebase` (depending on your desired strategy)

-`git-chain` can also rebase all the branches of the chain if you add commits in any branch in the chain:
+`git-chain` can also merge or rebase all the branches of the chain if you add commits in any branch in the chain:

 ```
                             J---K---L  feature-2